 Urinary & Fecal Incontinence

 “Urinary incontinence” is a technical term for leaking urine by accident.
 It is a common condition in more elderly demographics, especially elderly women, although it can happen to anyone for a number of reasons.
 Fortunately, urinary incontinence can be controlled and/or cured with the help of physical therapy.
-If you have been struggling with urinary incontinence and you are looking for help, contact Comber Physical Therapy and Fusion Chiropractic today to schedule an appointment with one of our dedicated physical therapists.
+If you have been struggling with urinary and fecal incontinence and you are looking for help, contact Comber Physical Therapy and Fusion Chiropractic today to schedule an appointment with one of our dedicated physical therapists.

-Why am I experiencing urinary incontinence?
+Why am I experiencing urinary and fecal incontinence?

 There are several reasons why someone may leak urine despite their control.
 Some short-term urinary incontinence may develop and disappear on its own due to a temporary condition, such as a urinary tract infection, vaginal infection, or constipation.
 Certain medications can even cause temporary bladder control problems that should clear up after use.
 However, if your urinary incontinence persists, it may be due to a larger underlying condition, such as: